article

 AI should be part of the study plan, but not as an answer machine.
 For SOC work, AI can help create practice scenarios, critique incident notes, summarize log fields, and point out missing assumptions.
 The learner still has to verify the claim against official docs, lab output, or a human reviewer.

-RoleMath's SOC Analyst AI snapshot maps to Information Security Analysts, with 23.90% augmentation-labeled and 76.10% automation-labeled Claude usage in the current panel.
+RoleMath's SOC Analyst AI snapshot maps to Information Security Analysts, with roughly 24% augmentation-style and 76% automation-style usage (Anthropic Economic Index; usage signal, not job-loss data) in the current panel.
 A separate employer-language AI sample noted 6 postings as of 2026-06-12 using terms such as Anthropic, LLM, machine learning, and prompt engineering.
 These figures describe sampled usage and language.
 They are not employment demand, a personal forecast, or a credential ranking.

 AI study useRequired verification habit